communityinclusion/communityinclusion.org/src/pages/about/privacy.md

 title: "Privacy Policy"
 path: "/about/privacy"
 posttype: "page"
+date: 2018-12-29
 thumbnail: "../../images/cat.jpeg"
 ---

-# Institute for Community Inclusion Terms of Service and Privacy Policy
+## Institute for Community Inclusion Terms of Service and Privacy Policy

 **PLEASE READ THESE TERMS AND CONDITIONS OF USE ("Terms of Use" or "Terms") CAREFULLY BEFORE USING THIS SITE.**